Alphanovel App

 I didn’t know what to do with that information, so I did what I always did when reality became too strange: I went to class.

 I slipped into my English Lit 401 class just as the bell rang.
-Mr. Harrison was passing out graded essays from last week.
+Mr. Harrison was handing out graded essays from last week.
 I sat in my usual seat, third row, far left, the “dead zone” where the fluorescent light flickered.

 “Excellent work on the symbolism, Kelly,” Mr. Harrison said, beaming as he handed Kelly his paper.